 - Don't leave power equipment running unattended.

-- You shouldn't use any power equipment under wet conditions, but this goes doubly for electrical power equipment.
+- You shouldn't use any power equipment under wet conditions, especially electrical equipment.

-- Be conscious of the whereabouts of the cords at all times, so that you don't trip over them or sever them with your power equipment.
+- Be conscious of the whereabouts of the cords at all times, so that you don't trip over them or sever them.

-- Unplug electric power equipment prior to making any adjustments to it.
+- Unplug the equipment prior to making any adjustments to it.

 - Don't refill a gas tank while the device is running or when the engine is still hot, and wipe up any spillage.